learn-academy-2022-charlie/week-5-assessment-LoneWanderer101/interview-questions.md

   Researched answer:
   Rails is a model–view–controller (MVC) framework, providing default structures for a database, a web service, and web pages.
 Rails facilitates the use of web standards such as JSON or XML for data transfer and HTML, CSS and JavaScript for user interfacing.
 Rails can be used to build web applications taht span both the front end and back end.
 The Model and Controller would be considered the back-end part of the application.
 The View handles the front end by generating the actual web page that people see in the browser, along with included JavaScript and HTML.
 You can also use Rails to create web services or APIs that return JSON for use by other applications.

+  Rails is framework that was written in the ruby language and released in 2004.
+It allows developers to create full stack web applications.
+It allows developers to take in, save, and show data through the MVC model view controller.
+  The model is like the brain of the application.
+The view is what the user sees.
+And the controller controls the interaction between the user and the application.
+In class we built a simple blog on ruby on rails which allows a user to create, read, update, and delete blogs.

 4. What is a relational database?
 Are there other kinds of databases?